jmarkman/WPF-MVVM-For-The-Rest-Of-Us/Project 1 - Displaying An Image From A URL.md

 The cool thing about binding is that it's now possible to handle input as it happens, rather than having to write events in codebehind for every little interaction.
 For your `<TextBox>`, you can bind its `Text` property to the `ImageURL` property you created in the viewmodel.
 However, for that `ImageURL` property to update when you or your user places a URL in the textbox, you'll have to specify a trigger that will say, "Alright, it's time to update the `ImageURL` property!"
 Enter the `UpdateSourceTrigger` property available in WPF.

 `UpdateSourceTrigger` is a property associated with binding that allows you to specify what kind of event will pass any updates from the view to the property or properties in your viewmodel.
-For the purpose of this project, you'll want to use the `PropertyChanged` value of the `UpdateSourceTrigger` property.
+For the purpose of this project, you'll want to use the `PropertyChanged` value of the `UpdateSourceTrigger` property, as it will perform an update any time a change is detected.
 Your `<TextBox>`'s binding should look like this:

 ```xml
 <TextBox